 Multan features a hot desert climate with scorching summers and mild winters.
 The standard annual precipitation measures 186 millimeters (7.3 in).

 Multan is known for having some of the hottest weather in Pakistan.
 The highest recorded temperature is approximately 52 °C (126 °F), and the lowest recorded temperature is approximately −1 °C (30 °F).
-Now, the stadium fits perfect for hosting cricket matches from January to March.
+The stadium is perfect for hosting cricket matches from January to March.

 Multan Cricket Stadium is one of the appropriate grounds for hosting cricket matches with impressive audience accommodation capacity.
 It has hosted many cricket matches in different periods.
 Some of the best records in this stadium are:-